The Practical Side of Engineering

 Limits By Availability

 Materials and weights are a judgement call.
-However, thinking a little beyond the simulation, if slightly thicker material keeps a minor mishap from damaging (weakening) a beam, then it’s worth considering.
+However, thinking a little beyond the simulation, if slightly thicker material keeps a minor mishap from damaging (weakening) a beam, then it is definitely worth considering.
 On the other hand, adding 100 pounds to your bicycle trailer can mean the difference between usable or not.
-There is always more to every project than the simple questions make us think.
+There is always more to every project than the simple questions that make us think.

-Many designs are fluid where we can manipulate things like thickness, but others rely on specific requirements — like available materials, or limits based manufacturing needs.
+Many designs are fluid where we can manipulate things like thickness, but others rely on specific requirements - like available materials, or limits based manufacturing needs.
 (Things like making the design so it will also pull from a mold is a constraint.)
-Even making things that “look” right from a styling standpoint while functioning supreme.
-Practical engineering blends all these considerations together in the elegant solution.
+Even making things that "look" right from a styling standpoint while functioning is supreme.
+Practical engineering blends all these considerations together in what we like to call "The Elegant Solution."

 Value in Experience

-With many things in Engineering, knowing how to compensate the theory to meet the practical is key.
-That’s experience.
+With many things in Engineering, knowing how to compensate the theory to meet the practical is the key.
+That comes with experience.

 Going back to the original question, the underlying request was for a safety factor to apply in the simulation.
 Unfortunately, safety factors rely on judgement and experience as well.
 I would love to know what safety number to apply in every situation.
-More importantly, I would love to know what safety factor is right for each area of a design.
+More importantly, I would love to know what safety factor is right for each area of a design, and for each type of material in the various circumstances.

-In many cases only bad experience will teach you what’s not right.
-And, sometimes that’s just as valuable.
+In many cases, only bad experience will teach you what is not right.
+And, sometimes that is just as valuable.

 Another option is to seek, like the individual stimulating this post, for someone who has the experience.
 Interestingly enough, that is how Synthesis was started.
-Surround yourself with people with expertise in different areas, then use Design Reviews to bring it together.
+We don't have to know everything, we just need to know who knows.
+Surround yourself with people with expertise in different areas, then use Design Reviews and other tools like Sprints to bring it together.

 Food for thought.
 Call Synthesis for experience in practical engineering.
 Good luck with your projects.